straw-hat-team/adr/adrs/8618797096/README.md

     }
    ```

-There is no rules about this introducing inconsistency in the code base, or in
+There are no rules about this introducing inconsistency in the codebase, or in
-some cases refactoring of the import style is needed.
+some cases, refactoring of the import style is demanded.

 Also, as mentioned before, since React introduced JSX to our toolkit, multiple
-libraries have adopted JSX, for example a really popular alternative to React:
+libraries have adopted JSX, for example, a really popular alternative to React:
 [Preact](https://preactjs.com/).

 Even TypeScript [introduced a way to specify the Fragment factory](https://github.com/microsoft/TypeScript/pull/38720)